Our leadership team

 I have always been inspired to make a difference for people in crisis.
 As CEO, my key priority is to open up opportunities for people to unlock their human kindness by sharing their time, their connections and their cash.
 Together, we can help people prepare for, respond to and recover from large and small emergencies.
 Kindness comes in many forms.
 I believe we can put yours to use.Mike Adamson, chief executive

-I lead and collaborate with our 4,000 staff and 19,500 volunteers, ensuring that as an organisation we are delivering maximum impact for people in crisis.
+I lead and collaborate with our nearly 4,000 staff and over 18,000 volunteers, ensuring that as an organisation we are delivering maximum impact for people in crisis.
 I make sure that the services and programmes we provide in the UK and internationally are high quality, that we respond to the greatest need and that we are accountable to those we serve.

 I began my career as an economist in commercial management consultancy.
 Before becoming chief executive, I performed a number of roles during my time at the British Red Cross.
 These included managing director of operations, head of international programme development, director for the London and south east region and director of strategy and planning and information systems.